wordsbyamitabh/wordsbyamitabh.github.io/_posts/2025-06-27-llm-vs-ai-agent.md

 title: "LLM vs AI Agent: Which One Actually Fits Your Needs?"
 date: 2025-06-27
 ---
-LLM vs AI Agent: Which One Actually Fits Your Needs?

 LLM vs AI agent discussions are becoming increasingly important as these technologies reshape how we interact with artificial intelligence.
 While Large Language Models like GPT have made significant strides in natural language processing, they fundamentally lack the capability to extend beyond text generation and interact with the real world.
 In contrast, AI agents are purpose-built for real-world interaction and can operate autonomously or semi-autonomously depending on their design.